Tightness of Liouville first passage percolation for $\gamma \in (0,2)$: Description and comparison of approximations

-and by the change of variable $t = r^2 u $, this gives $\int_{a^2}^{b^2} \frac{1}{2t} e^{- \frac{r^2 |x-x'|^2}{2t}} dt = \int_{(a/r)^2}^{(b/r)^2} \frac{1}{2t} e^{- \frac{ |x-x'|^2}{2t}} dt = \E (\phi_{a/r,b/r})(x,x')$.
-We will use the notation $\phi_{k,n}$ when $a = 2^{-n}$ and $b = 2^{-k}$ for $0 \leq k \leq n$.
+and by the change of variable $t = r^2 u $, this gives We will use the notation $\phi_{k,n}$ when $a = 2^{-n}$ and $b = 2^{-k}$ for $0 \leq k \leq n$.

-\paragraph{Maximum and oscillation of $\phi_{\delta}$.} We have the same estimates for the supremum of the field $\phi_{0,n}$ than those for the $\star$-scale invariant case considered in \cite{DF18} (it is essentially a scaling argument combined with union bound).
+\paragraph{Maximum and oscillation of $\phi_{\delta}$.} We have the same estimates for the supremum of the field $\phi_{0,n}$ as those for the $\star$-scale invariant case considered in \cite{DF18} (it is essentially a union bound combined with a scaling argument).
 The following proposition corresponds to Lemma 10.1 and Lemma 10.2 in \cite{DF18}. \begin{Prop}[Maximum bounds] We have the following tail estimates for the supremum of $\phi_{0,n}$ over the unit square: for $a > 0$, $n \geq 0$,

-as well as the moment bounds: if $\gamma < 2$, then
+as well as the following moment bound: if $\gamma < 2$, then

 \end{Prop} We will also need some control on the oscillation of the field $\phi_{0,n}$.
 We introduce the following notation for the $L^{\infty}$-norm on a subset of $\R^d$.
 If $A$ is a subset of $\R^d$ and $f: A \to \R^m$, we set